 It is obvious that we experience our extra-ordinary form of efficient causality only because we are in a universe governed by physical, efficient causality.
 It behooves us, then, to investigate nature as thoroughly as possible to tease out our understanding of the laws that govern it.
 It also behooves us to pay attention to the laws that govern our own efficient causality of creative, autonomous freedom.
 We occupy an unusual position in the natural order, but it is a position that is achieved only if we exercise the lawful order (moral principles) upon which our unusual position depends.
 We be(come) human only by exercising our creative, autonomous freedom according to moral principles.

-We can now briefly return to the role of critical thinking in science and religion.
+What is the role of critical thinking in science and religion?
 Critical thinking, according to Critical Idealism, views science and religion as entirely complementary just as the causal order of nature is complemented by the causal order of creative, autonomous freedom.
 Both science and religion are dependent upon an order of things not of their creation.
 Both science and religion are concerned with the pursuit of human excellence.
 Both science and religion are concerned with the same necessary conditions of possibility that make our experience, understanding, and actions possible in the first place.

 To be sure, we must distinguish between the historical manifestation of religion and pure, practical religion (i.e., creative, autonomous freedom and moral effort).
-Given that we occupy one universe, that we understand on the basis of one rational order (not to be confused with Western, instrumental reason),and that we act in conformity with one, universal set of moral principles, we can say that all of humanity shares the same conditions of pure, practical religion.
-We surely don’t manifest that pure, practical religion in the same way so that we can analytically distinguish the differences that are its historical manifestation and the common rational capacity to understand and act in the world that is shared by all humanity.
-We distort the religious core, however, when we take the historical manifestation (scriptures, creeds, rituals, institutional structure) to be the definition of “our” religion.
+Given that we occupy one universe that we understand on the basis of one rational order (not to be confused with Western, instrumental reason),and that we act in conformity with one, universal set of moral principles, we can say that all of humanity shares the same conditions of pure, practical religion.
+It because humanity doesn’t manifest that pure, practical religion in the same way. that we can analytically distinguish the differences that are its historical manifestation and the common rational capacity to understand and act in the world that is shared by all humanity.
+We distort the religious core, however, when we take the historical manifestation (scriptures, creeds, rituals, institutional structure) to be the definition of (“our”) religion.
 Religion at its core (not to be confused with nor to make irrelevant the possible “pastoral” dimension and/or function as a “social” institution that also belongs to religion) is concerned with the moral improvement of humanity based upon universally shared, imperceptible conditions of possibility that make it possible for us to understand and to act in the world.

-Religion, then, is not so much concerned with what Kant called the “culture of skills,” that is, with the mere manifestations of creative, autonomous freedom.
-Religion is far more concerned with the conditions of possibility that makes those extraordinary human achievements too narrowly identified with genius possible in the first place.
-It turns out that all of humanity possesses those same conditions of possibility.
-As a consequence, we can speak with Kant of the “culture that promotes the will” in the sense that it consists of that invisible, social world as a kingdom of ends that understands the presence and significance of these necessary, yet invisible conditions of possibility, and silently encourages one another to exercise our creative, autonomous freedom according to the system of law that appears only to apply to humanity: moral principles.
+Religion, then, is concerned with what Kant called the “culture of skills,” that is, with the mere manifestations (the understanding and/or consequences) of creative, autonomous freedom.
+However, religion is far more concerned with the conditions of possibility that makes those extraordinary human achievements, especially when they are too narrowly identified with genius, possible in the first place.
+All humanity possesses these same conditions of possibility.
+As a consequence, we can speak with Kant of the “culture that promotes the will” in the sense that it consists of that invisible, social world (!) as a kingdom of ends that understands the presence and significance of these necessary, yet invisible conditions of possibility, and silently encourages one another to exercise our creative, autonomous freedom according to the system of law that appears only to apply to humanity: moral principles.
 Here one does the right thing because it is right, not because it is merely in our self-interest.
 The “culture that promotes the will” is an invisible kingdom of ends that begins with the dignity of all individuals, acknowledges the necessity of universal moral principles, and provides support to one another precisely at those points where the individual decides to act on the moral principle and not on mere self-interest.
 Such a kingdom of ends is by no means limited to historical manifestations of religion.
 Such a kingdom of ends is present in the science lab, as well.
 At their core, science and religion are united by “critical thinking.”

 Mircea Eliade speaks of „sacred“ or eternal time in contrast to “profane” or asymmetrical, historical time.
+See “Chapter II: Sacred Time and Myth” in The Sacred and the Profane: The Nature of Religion (New York: Harcourt Brace Jovanovich, Publishers, 1959): 68-113.
 His distinction depends upon a metaphysical dualism that is not merely questionable for “disinterested” critical thinking but also for Critical Idealism to be described below.
 At this point, we can say that, whereas it is impossible to prove or disprove Eliade’s dualism, his metaphysics undermine precisely those capacities that experience teaches us to be necessary for us to be the individuals and species that we appear to be.

 We will contrast below such a “culture of skills” from a “culture that promotes the moral will.”